UMD: A Globally Connected University

 Dr. Kris Marsh, assistant professor of sociology

-The Black Middle Class in the United States and South Africa
+The Black Middle Class in the United States and South Africa (with the University of Johannesburg)

 This project will add an international dimension to Marsh’s current work examining what it means to be black in America through intra-group variables such as class, space, identity, educational achievement, and mental health.
 This collaboration will build an important new bridge, as well, between UMD and the University of Johannesburg, which are already linked through their common membership in the Universitas 21 consortium of leading global research universities.